 2 teaspoons water

-Line a mini muffin or cupcake tin with liners.
+Line a cupcake pan with liners.

 Using a double boiler, add all of the chocolate.